clux/modul8/Readme.md

  The style bundler, `brownie.glaze`, is in production for the moment, but its aims are similar.

- The module system in brownie is inspired by [RequireJS](http://requirejs.org/), and should indeed be compatible with this, but brownie compiles everything in such a way that you won't need to.

 ## Bake Features
   - client-side require
   - compiles CommonJS compatible JavaScript or CoffeeScript